MitjaNemec/Kicad_action_plugins/README.md

     `~/Library/Application Support/kicad/scripting/plugins` or on newer versions
     `~/Library/Preferences/kicad/scripting/plugins`

-V 5.99 users, you have to put the plugin within the 5.99 subfolder (e.g. `%APPDATA%\5.99\scripting\plugins`, `~/.kicad/5.99/scripting/plugins` or `~/Library/Preferences/kicad/5.99/scripting/plugins`).
-With 5.99 the plugins might or might not work.
-With 5.99 versions from Apr 7, 2020 the plugins might not work, as the schematics format changed and some plugins parse, or even change the schematic file.

 ## Replicate layout

 The purpose of this plugin is to replicate layout sections.
 The replication is based upon hierarchical sheets in eeschema.